send-to/sendto/ReadMe.md

 Just send people a link to your profile, and they can download an app for their platform to send you encrypted files.
 After that download, on Mac OS X they can send you code just by right clicking a file or folder and choosing Services > Send to YOURNAME, at which point you can see it on the website.
 Other platforms at present have a command line app, but will have drag and drop.

-Try out sending a file to my profile: sendto.click/kennygrant, or set up your own.
+Try out sending a file to my profile: https://sendto.click/kennygrant, or set up your own.

 ### Team
-@kennygrant on twitter, github, keybase.io
+@kennygrant on twitter, github, keybase.io, sendto.click

 ### Tech
-Go 1.4
+* Go 1.4
-PGP Encryption : Go Std library
+* PGP Encryption : Go Std library
-Web Framework: Fragmenta
+* Web Framework: Fragmenta
-Web Server: Caddy
+* Web Server: Caddy
-Database: Postgresql
+* Database: Postgresql

 ### Try it
 https://sendto.click